andbararm/Safety-Example-Infineon-T2G/README.md

 The examples are configured for [Keil Studio for VS Code](https://www.keil.arm.com/).
 Install [Keil Studio for VS Code](https://marketplace.visualstudio.com/items?itemName=Arm.keil-studio-pack) from the VS Code marketplace and run a blinky example for the related board first to verify tool installation.

+## Webinar

+This example was explained in the following webinar:

+*TODO*: Add link to webinar.

 ## Issues or Questions

 Use the **Issues** tab to raise questions or issues.